 Structure of the Programme

-The master's degree in linguistics builds on the bachelor's degree in linguistics and is more research-oriented.
+The master's degree in linguistics builds on the bachelor's degree in linguistics and is more research-oriented (see slides of the master's orientation by Prof. Fabian Heck).
 In particular, it conveys in-depth knowledge in the following three areas:

 - Grammatical theory (phonology, morphology and syntax)